Sales Strategy

 Social Media Management Discovery

-Key Areas to Explore:
+Key areas to explore:

 1. Current social media presence and results

-2. Content creation bandwidth and capabilities
+2. Content creation bandwidth

 3. Platform priorities and goals

-4. Target audience and positioning
+4. Target audience and brand positioning

-5. Competitive environment
+5. Competitive landscape

 • "Walk me through your current social media efforts.
 What's working and what isn't?"